MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 | Comments | This should be set for any app that should not be displayed on the GUI.<br>Examples include:<br>OLIC02 – Licensing helper<br>Setting this will disable the app from being updated via GUI when HowToCheck is set to AutomaticCheck. |

-### UpdateReadyReminderIntervalInHours
+## UpdateReadyReminderIntervalInHours

-Used by Office Applications in determining how frequently update ready message bar should be displayed.
+Used by Microsoft 365 apps in determining how frequently update ready message bar should be displayed.
 Unit is hours.

 | Category | Details |
 | --- | --- |